DiegoLikesPizza/qolhelper/README.md

 ## Usage

-### Submitting Clients
+### Submitting Listings
-1. Use one of the client listing commands (`/listcheat`, `/listmacro`, `/listlegit`)
+1. **Clients**: Use `/listcheat`, `/listmacro`, or `/listlegit` for Minecraft clients
+2. **Coin Shops**: Use `/listcoinshop` for coin selling services
+3. **Other Items**: Use `/listother` for tools, services, resources, etc.
-2. Fill out the modal form with client information
+4. Fill out the modal form with the required information
-3. The bot will create a forum post in the appropriate channel
+5. The bot will create a forum post in the appropriate channel

+**Note**: You need the configured role to use listing commands (if `CLIENT_LISTING_ROLE_ID` is set).

+### Creating Giveaways
+1. Use `/giveaway` to create a new giveaway
+2. Fill out the form with title, prize, description, duration, and winner count
+3. The bot will post an interactive giveaway message with a join button
+4. Users can click the button to join, and winners are automatically selected when it ends

+### Managing Giveaways
+- `/giveaway-list` - View all active giveaways with their IDs
+- `/giveaway-end <id>` - End a giveaway early and select winners
+- `/giveaway-cancel <id>` - Cancel a giveaway without selecting winners
+- `/giveaway-reroll <id> [winner_count]` - Reroll winners for an ended giveaway

 ### Moderation
 - `/mute @user [duration] [reason]` - Mute a user for specified minutes (default: 60)